XMB5/IPAPatch/README.md

    - Open `IPAPatch.xcodeproj`
    - In the Project Editor, Select Target `IPAPatch-DummyApp`
-   - `Display Name` defaults to "💊", this is used as prefix of the final display name.
+   - `Display Name` defaults to "NewName", change it to whatever you want
-   - Change `Bundle Identifier` to match your provisioning profiles
+   - Change `Bundle Identifier` to something unique
+   - Select a signing team
-   - Fix signing issues if any.
+   - Fix any signing issues if any

 6. **Configure IPPatch Options**